openshift-kni/telco-ran-tools/docs/partitioning.md

 ### Create the partition ###

 Now that we have a device ready, we are going to create a single partition and a GPT partition table.
-This partition is going to be automatically labeled as “data” and created at the end of the device otherwise the partition will be overridden by the coreos-installer.
+This partition is going to be automatically labeled as “data” by default and created at the end of the device.
+Otherwise the partition will be overridden by the coreos-installer.
+A custom partition label can, however, be specified using the `--label` option.
+This custom partition label will also need to be specified as arguments to the `--extract-ai.sh` and `--extract-ocp.sh` utilities for installation, as described in the [ZTP precahcing](./ztp-precaching.md) doc.

 > :exclamation: The coreos-installer requires the partition to be created at the end of the device and to be labeled as "data".
 Both requirements are necessary to save the partition when writing the RHCOS image to disk.